mmeunierb/RAVE_Latent-Parameters-Explorer/README.md

 ### Buffer Size

-   The `buffer size` is set by default to 4096, since this device was *not* built with real-time purposes in mind.
-The overall latency and CPU usage will vary depending on the selected `buffer size`.
+Since the device was designed with sound material generation in mind, the "dry" incoming signal cannot be heard.
+The `Buffer Size` is then set by default to 4096 since response time is not the primary concern.
+Although, if using the external signal requires low latency, the `Buffer Size` can be set lower, to the cost of a bigger CPU load.

 ### Input signal